 - To determine how the I/O constraints are used during synthesis, do the following: - Select Project->Implementation Options, and click Constraints. - To use only the explicitly defined constraints disable Use clock period for unconstrained IO. - To synthesize with all the constraints, using the clock period for all I/O paths that do not have an explicit constraint enable Use clock period for unconstrained IO. - Synthesize the design.
-When you forward-annotate the constraints, the constraints used for synthesis are forward-annotated for placeand-route.
+When you forward-annotate the constraints, the constraints used for synthesis are forward-annotated for place-and-route.

-- Input or output ports with explicitly defined constraints, but without a reference clock (-ref option) are included in the System clock domain and are considered to belong to every defined or inferred clock group. - If you do not meet timing goals after place-and-route and you need to adjust the input constraints; do the following: - Open the SCOPE window with the input constraint. - Use the set_clock_route_delay command to translates the -route option for the constraint, so that you can specify the actual route delay in nanoseconds, as obtained from the place-and-route results.
-Adding this constraint is equivalent to putting a register delay on the input register. - Resynthesize your design.
+- Input or output ports with explicitly defined constraints, but without a reference clock (-ref option) are included in the System clock domain and are considered to belong to every defined or inferred clock group. - If you do not meet timing goals after place-and-route and you need to adjust the input constraints; do the following: - Open the SCOPE window with the input constraint. - Use the set_clock_route_delay command to translate the -route option for the constraint, so that you can specify the actual route delay in nanoseconds, as obtained from the place-and-route results.
+Adding this constraint is equivalent to putting a register delay on the input register.
+Use it as a fudge factor to force the synthesis engine to accommodate a routing delay that is larger than expected. - Resynthesize your design.